National Center for Health Research, Updated September 8, 2020

 When a person is diagnosed with a serious disease, they are likely to want treatment as soon as possible.
 If you don’t have COVID-19, you don’t want to be exposed to it during surgery, testing, or follow-up appointments.
 Treatment or testing may seem more urgent than it really is, but it is definitely more important than going to a restaurant, store, or beach.
 Some medical centers are overwhelmed with Covid-19 patients, and others are not.
 Talk to your doctor about what is the best strategy to get the treatment you need when it is safe to do so.

-We are here to help by answering your questions.
+And we are here to help by answering your questions.
 We do not provide medical care.
-If you have questions contact email@example.com and we’ll get back to you as soon as possible.
+If you have questions contact firstname.lastname@example.org and we’ll get back to you as soon as possible.